slsa-framework/slsa/docs/get-started.md

 -   Run your build on a hosted service that generates and signs provenance
 -   Ensure that build runs cannot influence each other
--   Produce signed provenance that can be verified and authenticated
+-   Produce signed provenance that can be verified as authentic

 ### GitHub Actions